JuliaDiff/ChainRulesCore.jl/docs/src/FAQ.md

 Remember to read the section on [On writing good `rrule` / `frule` methods](@ref).

-## Chain rules for complex functions
+## How do chain rules work for complex functions?

 `ChainRules.jl` follows the convention that `frule` applied to a function `f(x + im*y) = u(x,y) + im*v(x,y)` with perturbation `ẋ + im*ẏ` returns
 ```